 Treats & Chinchillas

 The incorporation of treats into a chinchilla’s diet is considered controversial for several reasons, even if one factors in the nutritional balance.
-First, they are relatively shy when it comes to unfamiliar foods and might not accept a treat, even if it’s something that’s edible and safe for them.
+First, they are relatively shy when it comes to unfamiliar foods and might not accept a treat, even if it’s edible and safe for them.
 Second, most treats don’t require to be chewed too much, and therefore, are not advised as the lack of chewing may lead to dental problems for chinchillas.
 Finally, though one can hypothetically postulate a balanced diet that incorporates treats, in practice, this is very difficult to achieve.

-In lieu of treats, most veterinarians advise hard-gnawing toys to help keep your chinchilla’s teeth in proper shape.
+In place of treats, most veterinarians advise hard-gnawing toys to help keep your chinchilla’s teeth in proper shape.
 Nonetheless, treats can be incorporated into a chinchilla’s diet in moderation – with the upper limit being around 1 teaspoon a day.

 Conclusion